‘Days Of Our Lives’ Spoilers: A Blast From The Past Could Be Returning To Salem

-Days of Our Lives spoilers suggest that fans may be getting back a former fan favorite character.
+Days of Our Lives spoilers suggest that a former fan favorite character may be returning.
 Rumors are flying that Philip Kiriakis could be heading home to Salem to shake things up as the show begins to move in a brand new direction.

-However, while many actors have played Philip in the past such as John-Paul Lavoisier and Kyle Brandt, it is the original spawn of Kate Roberts DiMera (Lauren Koslow) and Victor Kiriakis (John Aniston), Jay Kenneth Johnson, who is rumored to possibly be reprising the role.
+However, while many actors have played Philip in the past — such as John-Paul Lavoisier and Kyle Brandt — it is the original spawn of Kate Roberts DiMera (Lauren Koslow) and Victor Kiriakis (John Aniston), Jay Kenneth Johnson, who is rumored to possibly be reprising the role.
 Soap Hub reports that the casting rumors first began after Koslow posted a snapshot of herself and Johnson on social media.

-Lauren claimed that Jay was with her for an interview and that the pair were catching up.
+Lauren claimed that Jay was with her for an interview and that the pair was catching up.
 The most interesting thing about the photo is that Koslow quickly deleted it.
 However, savvy fans got a screenshot of the picture and tweeted it out, sparking speculation that Philip would be returning to the soap in the near future.

 Of course, fans have a lot theories as to why and how Philip would be back in town, one of which is that he may possibly be the father of Jordan Ridgeway’s (Chrishell Hartley) baby boy, David.